carlosperez1997/big-data/data_warehouse.md

 # OLAP vs OLTP

 OLTP, **Online Transaction Processing, is the most traditional processing system.** It is able to manage transaction-oriented applications and can be characterized by a large number of short, atomic database operations, such as inserts, updates, and deletes, that are quite common in your day-to-day application.
-Common examples include online banking and e-commerce applications.
+Common examples include online banking and e-commerce applications. **Day to day operations of an application.**

 OLAP, **Online Analytical Processing, manages historical or archival data.** It is characterized by a relatively low volume of transactions.
 OLAP systems are typically used for analytical purposes — to extract insights and knowledge from bulk data, merged from multiple sources.
-Unlike OLTP, the goal for OLAP systems is to have a limited amount of transactions, each consisting of mostly bulk reads and writes.
-Data warehouses are the typical infrastructure to maintain these systems.
+Unlike OLTP, the goal for OLAP systems is to have a limited amount of transactions, each consisting of mostly bulk reads and writes. **Data warehouses are the typical infrastructure to maintain these systems.** **Online query and analysis of business entities.**

 Hopefully, by now, you are able to distinguish between both data processing systems easily.
 Both OLTP and OLAP systems have been around for quite some time, but recently, with the boom of data mining and machine learning techniques, the demand for OLAP systems has increased.
 Choosing a suitable technological infrastructure to host either system is also a crucial step to ensure your system or application is delivering the best performance for your needs.